 I tried a little impromptu mechanical testing with the bracelets.
 My sister-in-law snagged the magenta one, but I printed another in ultramarine blue, then printed another in regular grape colored PLA.
 I then pulled them until they broke.
 The standard PLA elongated to about 5".
 The PLA/PHA got to about 8.5".
 More important than the total elongation may be the failure mode.
 The regular PLA shattered into 2 fragments, snapped back, and cut my finger.
 The PLA/PHA broke at a single point with a lot less force.
 So, this definitely supports the more ductile type claims.
 I also broke them into more pieces because I like to break things.
 Here are the pieces.
 Next up I tried out a no coin bottle opener.
 Rush print on this one at 200 micron in blue grey at high speed so the layers are a little rough.
 Opened up my bottle with no issue!
 No coin bottle opener mk.
 II (JeppeHeiniMikkelsen) / CC BY-ND 3.0

-I wasn't paying attention and initially printed it at tiny scale.
-Here it is in my wedding ring.
+You tube video of it in action: Another off the ultimaker by one of my favorite creators.
 I ran it again a little bigger.
 It's kind of hard to capture the detail in a photograph, but this material is really amazing for 3D printing.
 The layers blend together incredibly well giving it the appearance of a matted molded part.